Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 \section{Results}

 We restrict our sample in a few ways.
-We select galaxies with stellar masses between $10^{8} < M\textsubscript{star} < 10^{10} M_\odot$ at $z=0.05$, where the lower threshold ensures galaxies have several hundred star particles.
+We select galaxies with stellar masses between $10^{8} < M\textsubscript{star} < 10^{10} M_\odot$ at $z=0.05$, where the lower threshold ensures galaxies have at least several hundred star particles.
 We also restrict our sample to central, relatively isolated galaxies to better separate the effects of BHs from the effects of group environments on dwarf galaxy evolution.
-A halo is considered isolated if it is farther than one halo radius $R\textsubscript{200}$ from another halo of equal or greater mass.
+A halo is considered isolated if it is farther than one halo radius $R\textsubscript{200}$ from another halo of equal or greater mass at $z=0$.
 Following~\citet{Geha2012}, galaxies below $M\textsubscript{star} < 10^{10} M_\odot$ must be farther than $1.5$ Mpc of a galaxy with $M\textsubscript{star} > 2.5\times 10^{10} M_\odot$ to be considered isolated.
-Geha et al find evidence of environmental quenching of low-mass galaxies within such scales.
-Finally, we define the central BH to be the most massive BH within $2$ kpc of the halo center, since \Rom{} halos contain many BHs at varying radii from the center~\citep{Tremmel2018}.
-These restrictions give us a sample of $228$ isolated dwarf galaxies with central BHs, as well as a sample of $264$ isolated dwarf galaxies entirely without BHs.
+Geha et al find evidence of environmental quenching of low-mass galaxies within such scales, although they focused on galaxies with $M\textsubscript{star} < 10^{9} M_\odot$.
+Since many BHs have been found in dwarfs between $10^{9} < M\textsubscript{star} < 10^{10} M_\odot$, we study the full range of \Rom{} dwarfs up to $M\textsubscript{star} < 10^{10} M_\odot$ but still apply the isolation criteria above.
+Finally, we define the central BH to be the most massive BH within $2$ kpc of the halo center, since \Rom{} halos can contain many BHs at varying radii from the center~\citep{Tremmel2018}.
+Once we restrict to only hosts of central BHs, the mean BH distance for our galaxy sample drops from $1$ kpc to $170$ pc.

+These restrictions give us a sample of \numBH{} isolated dwarf galaxies with central BHs, as well as a sample of \numNoBH{} isolated dwarf galaxies entirely without BHs.
+We summarize our sample sizes in Table \ref{sample-table}, alongside sample sizes for specific subsets of our data (see Section \ref{subsec:results1} for details).

 We use stellar mass corrections from~\citet{Munshi2013} that account for the impact of aperture photometry on observed stellar masses.
 These corrections allow us to perform a more ``apples-to-apples'' comparison between simulated and observed stellar masses.
 Following Munshi et al, we correct stellar masses such that $M\textsubscript{star, obs} = 0.6 M\textsubscript{star, sim}$.